 Second, we worship at the altar of our own pride and ego.
 This often takes the form of obsession with careers and jobs.
 Millions of men—and increasingly more women—spend 60-80 hours a week working.
 Even on the weekends and during vacations, our laptops are humming and our minds are whirling with thoughts of how to make our businesses more successful, how to get that promotion, how to get the next raise, how to close the next deal.
 In the meantime, our children are starving for attention and love.
 We fool ourselves into thinking we are doing it for them, to give them a better life.
 But the truth is we are doing it for ourselves, to increase our self-esteem by appearing more successful in the eyes of the world.
 This is folly.
 All our labors and accomplishments will be of no use to us after we die, nor will the admiration of the world, because these things have no eternal value.
 As King Solomon put it, “For a man may do his work with wisdom, knowledge and skill, and then he must leave all he owns to someone who has not worked for it.
 This too is meaningless and a great misfortune.
 What does a man get for all the toil and anxious striving with which he labors under the sun?
 All his days his work is pain and grief; even at night his mind does not rest.
 This too is meaningless” (Ecclesiastes 2:21-23).

-Third, we idolize mankind—and by extension ourselves—through naturalism and the power of science.
-This gives us the illusion that we are lords of our world and builds our self-esteem to godlike proportions.
-We reject God’s Word and His description of how He created the heavens and the earth, and we accept the nonsense of evolution and naturalism.
-We embrace the goddess of environmentalism and fool ourselves into thinking we can preserve the earth indefinitely when God has declared the earth has a limited lifespan and will last only until the end of the age.
-At that time, He will destroy all that He has made and create a new heaven and new earth.
-“But the day of the Lord will come like a thief.
+Third, we idolize mankind through naturalism and the power of science.
+We cling to the illusion that we are lords of our world and build our self-esteem to godlike proportions.
+We reject God’s Word and His description of how He created the heavens and the earth, and we accept the nonsense of atheistic evolution and naturalism.
+We embrace the goddess of environmentalism and fool ourselves into thinking we can preserve the earth indefinitely when God has declared that this current age will have an end: “But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything in it will be laid bare.
 Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives as you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
-But in keeping with his promise we are looking forward to a new heaven and a new earth, the home of righteousness” (2 Peter 3:10-13).
-As this passage so clearly states, our focus should not be on worshipping the environment, but on living holy lives as we wait eagerly for the return of our Lord and Savior, who alone deserves worship.
+But in keeping with his promise we are looking forward to a new heaven and a new earth, the home of righteousness” (2 Peter 3:10–13).
+As this passage states, our focus should not be on worshiping the environment but on living holy lives as we wait eagerly for the return of our Lord and Savior.
+He alone deserves worship.

 Finally, and perhaps most destructively, we worship at the altar of self-aggrandizement or the fulfillment of the self to the exclusion of all others and their needs and desires.
 This manifests itself in self-indulgence through alcohol, drugs, and food.
 Those in affluent countries have unlimited access to alcohol, drugs (prescription drug use is at an all-time high, even among children), and food.
 Obesity rates in the U.S. have skyrocketed, and childhood diabetes brought on by overeating is epidemic.
 The self-control we so desperately need is spurned in our insatiable desire to eat, drink, and medicate more and more.
 We resist any effort to get us to curb our appetites, and we are determined to make ourselves the god of our lives.
 This has its origin in the Garden of Eden where Satan tempted Eve to eat of the tree with the words “you will be like God” (Genesis 3:5).
 This has been man’s desire ever since—to be god and, as we have seen, the worship of self is the basis of all modern idolatry.